 Markets won’t wait for your next board meeting.
 You need to test assumptions before they're tested by reality.

 Macro scenarios prepare you for what’s out of control, and micro scenarios let you act on what’s in your hands.
-Runway turns both into strategic clarity — combining numbers, narrative, and versioned reasoning into a single shared model.
+Runway turns both into strategic clarity by combining numbers, narrative, and versioned reasoning in a single model that finance and operators can explore together.

 Superhuman saw a 50-100X efficiency boost with Runway.
 818 Tequila freed up 50+ hours a week with Runway.
 Book a demo to see how.